Emre-Oktay/cv-application/README.md

 This application allows users to input their personal information and generate a professional CV/résumé.
 It's designed to practice fundamental React concepts including state management, props, and component architecture.

+## Live Demo

+You can check out the live demo of the project here: [Live Demo](https://eloquent-frangollo-a7e89c.netlify.app/)

 ## Screenshots

 ![CV App Screenshot 1](./screenshots/screenshot-1.png)